Real estate investing is perhaps one of the oldest side hustles in existence.

 - Loans are backed by real property and have an equity cushion.

-- The automated investment feature makes totally passive.
+- The automated investment features can make it totally passive.

 - Short-term positions, usually 1 year or less.